JaidenEsprit/JaidenEsprit/README.md

 **About me: 🪴**

-I am a recent interdisciplinary studies graduate at Arizona State University<br />
+:sunny: I am a recent interdisciplinary studies graduate at Arizona State University<br />
-I love finding ways to blend programming with art<br />
+:art: I love finding ways to blend programming with art<br />

 **How to reach me**